FastLabs/tech-schetch/README.md

 ##Execution
 Git and Apache Maven is required
-Current released version is branched as RELEASE1, please run: **git checkout RELEASE1** Execute the application with the following command: **mvn compile exec:java**
+Current released version is branched as RELEASE1, please run: **git checkout RELEASE1** Execute the application with the following command: **mvn clean compile exec:java**